MyBuzzTechnologies/WidgetKitObjCDelphi/README.md

-# Delphi-Swift Library Interop Tutorial
+# Delphi-Swift Library Interop Tutorial (Advanced)

-The project in this repo demonstrates a working Delphi 13 project that uses a custom created native Objective C framework that wraps the WidgetKit native swift framework so that it can be used by Delphi.
+The project in this repo demonstrates a working Delphi 13 project which uses a custom created native Objective C framework to wrap the WidgetKit native swift framework so that it can be used by Delphi.

 Delphi doesn't natively support importing and using Swift-only frameworks within a Delphi app.

-However, it DOES support using native Objective-C frameworks and mixed Objective C+Swift frameworks (though you may need to reference and link the swift frameworks as described in the excellent Kastri project (https://github.com/DelphiWorlds/HowTo/tree/main/Solutions/AddSwiftSupport))
+However, it DOES support native Objective-C frameworks and mixed Objective C+Swift frameworks.
+The latter is what this project and instructions are about.

-Instructions for how to create a wrapped Swift-only framework (natively with XCode) is below.

 ## Sample Project Outline